juicyj201/ADP3-Assignment1/stufftodo.md

 # Stuff i still need to do

-### 1. Documentation still has to be made for all classes
+### 1. Fix unit tests

-### 2. Fix ddb connection for permanent storage
+(remember they can be for the entire package instead of one class for each)